centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-iplabel-newtest-restapi.md

 <TabItem value="App-Monitoring-Iplabel-Newtest-Restapi-custom" label="App-Monitoring-Iplabel-Newtest-Restapi-custom">

-> The services listed above are created automatically when the **App-Monitoring-Iplabel-Newtest-Restapi-custom** host template is used.
+This host template brings no service template.

 </TabItem>
 <TabItem value="Not attached to a host template" label="Not attached to a host template">